JoseAndresHV/DapperWebAPI/README.md

 # DapperWebAPI
 An `ASP.NET Core 6.0` `Web API` project with an `MS SQL Server` Database using `Dapper` as micro ORM.
-There is a `CRUD` for each of the following entities: products, categories, and suppliers from the Northwind Microsoft sample database.
+There is a `CRUD` for each of the following entities: products, categories, and suppliers from the Microsoft `Northwind` database.

 ### Highlights
 - Repository Pattern